Pin It

 Copycat Red Lobster Lobster Bisque

-Make Red Lobster's creamy lobster bisque at home for $6 per bowl — rich, velvety, and loaded with real lobster meat.
+Make Red Lobster's creamy lobster bisque at home for $6 per bowl โ€” rich, velvety, loaded with real lobster meat.
+Shell-stock technique is the only secret.

 Medium Prep: 20 min Cook: 40 min Total: 1h 0m4 servings ~$4.50/serving